allthatgroove89/holbertonschool-system_engineering-devops/web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ### 6. Monitoring Clients (3)

 One on each server to collect performance and health data.

-## User Access Flow

-Imagine a user wants to access the website <www.foobar.com>.
-Here's what happens:

-    - The user types [www.foobar.com](http://www.foobar.com) into their web browser.
-    - The user's computer sends a DNS query to resolve [www.foobar.com](http://www.foobar.com).
-    - The DNS server returns the IP address of the load balancer.
-    - The user's browser sends an HTTPS request to the load balancer's IP address.
-    - The load balancer distributes the request to one of the three servers.
-    - The web server (Nginx) on the selected server receives the request.
-    - Nginx processes the request, potentially passing it to the application server.
-    - The application server executes the necessary code, possibly interacting with the MySQL database.
-    - The server sends back an HTTPS response to the user's browser via the load balancer.
-    - The user's browser renders the received web page.

 ## Specifics of the Infrastructure